SCIENTIFIC NAME: Carpinus caroliniana

 FLOWERS: Male and female catkins occur on the same tree, yielding nutlets in fall.

-CARE: Fertilize in early years as it establishes with Plant-tone or a similar fertilizer in early spring or later in the fall when plant is dormant.
+FERTILIZING: During the plant’s early years as it becomes established, fertilize in early spring or later in the fall (while the plant is dormant) with Plant-tone or a similar fertilizer.